graphite-project/graphite-web/docs/render_api.rst

 ====================

-Along with rendering an image, the api can also generate `SVG <http://www.w3.org/Graphics/SVG/>`_  with embedded metadata or return the raw data in various formats for external graphing, analysis or monitoring.
+Along with rendering an image, the api can also generate `SVG <http://www.w3.org/Graphics/SVG/>`_  with embedded metadata, PDF, or return the raw data in various formats for external graphing, analysis or monitoring.

 format